Fu Lab

 The Beckham lab is a dynamic multidisciplinary laboratory that studies viral pathogenesis and neuroimmune responses.

-A major focus of the Patwardhan lab is translational research into mechanisms of pain and potential treatment.
+A major focus of the Patwardhan Lab is translational research into mechanisms of pain and potential treatment.

 We are interested in taking bioinformatics and data integration approaches to gain insights into cancer metabolism, inborn errors of metabolism, and lung neoplasm.

 Sakano Lab investigates FMRP's influence on auditory brainstem development in Fragile X Syndrome.
-Using a mouse model, we examine gene expression and its potential link to autism, auditory processing, hyperacusis, and tinnitus.
+We examine gene expression and its potential link to autism, auditory processing, hyperacusis, and tinnitus.

 The Ranjan Lab’s mission is to develop and translate novel immunotherapies, with a particular focus on addressing malignant cancers in humans and animals.